 - Global gold spot price

-- Euro exchange rate
+- Euro exchange rate conditions

 - Import costs

-- Retail and collectible premiums
+- Retail premiums

 Key Insight

-- Jewelry includes additional markups
+- Jewelry includes added retail markups

 The Reality: San Marino Is Not a Bullion Hub

-- Does not produce gold
+- It does not produce gold

 Local Buying (Best for Collectors and Tourists)

-- Numismatic coin institutions
+- Numismatic institutions

 - Jewelry stores

-Global Sourcing (Best for Investment)
+Global Sourcing (Best for Investment Buyers)

-- Purchase certified bullion
+- Buy certified bullion internationally

-- Arrange delivery or storage
+- Arrange secure delivery or storage

 Risks When Buying Gold from San Marino